wandb/docs/docs/tutorials/weave_models_registry.md

         return "".join(decoded_outputs).strip()
 ```

-Now we create a new model with a specific link from our registry:
+Now create a new model with a specific link from the registry:

 ```python
 MODEL_REG_URL = "wandb32/wandb-registry-RAG Chat Models/Finetuned Llama-3.2:v3"